IKIM-Essen/uncovar/docs/user-guide/configuration.md

 ### Sample Sheet

-The second way to remove adapter sequences is to specify the adapter sequence directly sample in the sample sheet.
-The adapters must enter it in a column called `adapters`.
+The second way to remove adapter sequences is to specify the adapter sequence per sample in the sample sheet.
+The adapters must be entered in a column called `adapters`.
 For paired-end and single-end format, see above.
 Here is an exemplary samples sheet: